dallagi/excontainers/README.md

 However, it may fail to do so when tests are interrupted abruptly, preventing ExUnit from running the necessary callbacks.

 Excontainers provides a _Resources Reaper_ that makes sure containers are removed when they are no longer useful.
-It runs in its own docker container, so it is not affected by crashes or problems with the tests suite.
+It runs in its own docker container, so it is not affected by crashes of the BEAM or problems with the tests suite.

 To enable the _Resources Reaper_, simply spawn it before you run your tests, e.g., by adding this to your `tests_helper.exs`: